 Door Frame Isometrics

-These isometric exercise is very easy to perform, anytime, anywhere.
+This isometric exercise is straightforward to perform, anytime, anywhere.
 Just push with your hands to the sides of a door frame as hard as possible and increase time under tension over time.
 Using this isometric exercise in conjunction with the side-plank rotations should give you a complete and specific workout for the side delts.

-Best Bodyweight Shoulder Exercises For The Rear Deltoids (Plus Traps And Romboids)
+Best Bodyweight Shoulder Exercises For The Rear Deltoids (Plus Traps And Rhomboids)

-Just like for the front delts, there are many options available for the rear delts when it comes to bodyweight shoulder exercises.
-Basically, most pulling movements engage the rear delts, but some more than others.
+Like for the front delts, there are many options available for the rear delts regarding bodyweight shoulder exercises.
+Most pulling movements engage the rear delts, but some more than others.

-On a vertical plane, pull ups with your back arched and your chest touching the bar offer a greater degree of stimulation to the rear delts than chin ups.
-The pull up also better targets the romboids, aside from the lats, but less so the biceps, unlike chins.
+On a vertical plane, pull-ups with your back arched and your chest touching the bar offer a greater degree of stimulation to the rear delts than chin-ups.
+The pull-up also better targets the rhomboids, aside from the lats, but less so the biceps, unlike chins.

-On a horizontal plane, wide grip rows are better suited to rear delts activation than narrow grip rows.
-The latter mostly target your lats, while the former mainly target your rear shoulder and upper back
+Wide grip rows are better suited to rear delts activation than narrow grip rows on a horizontal plane.
+The primarily last target your lats, while the former mainly target your rear shoulder and upper back.

 Wide Grip Australian Pullups

-Wide grip Australian pull up is easy to perform and works well as an accessory exercise to the pull ups and chin ups.
-It is very safe and convenient, as you only need a low bar to do it and can increase or decrease the intensity by adjusting your body position relative to the bar.
+Wide grip Australian pull-up is easy to perform and works well as an accessory exercise to the pull-ups and chin-ups.
+It is very safe and convenient, as you only need a low bar to do it and increase or decrease the intensity by adjusting your body position relative to the bar.

 Isolation Rear Delts Exercise – Isometric And Dynamic Style

 This simple move by Daniel Vadnal is an isolation bodyweight shoulder exercise for the rear delts.
-Deceptively simple, it is harder than it looks and works very well not just the rear delts but the whole upper back and trapezius.
+Deceptively simple, it is more complex than it looks and works very well, not just the rear delts but the whole upper back and trapezius.

-All you need is a wall and you can adjust intensity by taking tiny steps away from the wall while keeping your arms just below 90 degrees with your hands closed in a fist for better activation.
+All you need is a wall, and you can adjust the intensity by taking tiny steps away from the wall while keeping your arms just below 90 degrees with your hands closed in a fist for better activation.

-It is a very technical exercise but also easy to implement, very useful to bring the whole shoulder complex to full development and balance, as the rear delts and traps are often neglected in comparison to the front delts.
+It is a very technical exercise and easy to implement, instrumental in bringing the whole shoulder complex to complete development and balance.
+The rear delts and traps are often neglected compared to the front delts.

 How Long To Progress With Bodyweight Shoulder Exercises?

-Progressive overload is the name of the game when it comes to any form of resistance, be it bodyweight or equipment resistance.
+Progressive overload is the game’s name when it comes to any form of resistance, be it bodyweight or equipment resistance.
 Muscles do not know whether resistance comes from your own body or some external gadget.

 Providing that you workout regularly with good form and small incremental steps, ideal progression should be equivalent whether you use gear or just bodyweight exercises.

-However, in real world things do not work quite as we would expect on paper, as other factors may chime in to twist the expected results, for better or worse.
+However, in the real world, things do not work reasonably as we would expect on paper, as other factors may chime in to twist the desired results, for better or worse.

-In case of bodyweight exercises or calisthenics, there is undeniably a bit longer “apprenticeship” phase, particularly for the more advanced exercises.
-Resistance and execution on free weights and machines are very easy to manipulate.
+In the case of bodyweight exercises or calisthenics, there is undeniably a bit longer “apprenticeship” phase, particularly for the more advanced exercises.
+Resistance and execution of free weights and machines are straightforward to manipulate.

-However, bodyweight exercises require an initial period of “running in” just to be able to understand how shifting body position and changing leverage even just a little can have a profound effect on resistance intensity.
+However, bodyweight exercises require an initial period of “running in” to understand how shifting body position and changing leverage, even just a little, can have a profound effect on resistance intensity.

-With time you will acquire the fine tuning mechanism to effectively alter the level of resistance by changing the gradient and hand position and progress from there.
+With time, you will acquire the fine-tuning mechanism to effectively alter the resistance level by changing the gradient and hand position and progress from there.

 Benefits Of Bodyweight Shoulder Exercises – Closing Thoughts

-To sum up, shoulder bodyweight exercises or any bodyweight exercise can add an initial 1 to 2 months of initial adjustment comparing to easy gear that is ready to be manipulated right from the start.
+To sum up, shoulder bodyweight exercises or any bodyweight exercise can add an initial 1 to 2 months of initial adjustment compared to easy gear ready to be manipulated right from the start.

-But after that, progression will be steady and more comprehensive for general strength and muscle growth, as all the bodyweight exercises belong to the safe closed kinetic chain range of exercises, the one intended by nature to move your body around space, whereas you do not target just muscle groups as in bodybuilding but whole chains of muscles for performance and athleticism.
+But after that, progression will be steady and more comprehensive for general strength and muscle growth, as all the bodyweight exercises belong to the safe, closed kinetic chain range of exercises, the one intended by nature to move your body around space.
+In contrast, you do not target just muscle groups like bodybuilding but whole chains of muscles for performance and athleticism.

-They are awesome to perform and master, both for you and the casual observer.
-They are as cool as they get and they cost nothing but your dedication but will reward you with a fantastic physique and terrific strength.
+They are fantastic to perform and master, both for you and the casual observer.
+They are as cool as they get, and they cost nothing but your dedication but will reward you with a fantastic physique and incredible strength.